kubernetes/contributor-site/content/en/blog/2024/contribute-as-sig-docs-reviewer.md

 ## Who are we looking for?

-We're seeking open-source enthusiasts with:
+We're seeking open source enthusiasts with:

 - Experience with Git and GitHub, comfortable with the process of reviewing pull requests and providing constructive feedback.